-At NARAL Pro-Choice Maryland, we believe in the right to choose abortion care as it is essential to ensuring all childbearing individuals can decide for themselves if, when, and how to form their families.
+At NARAL Pro-Choice Maryland, we believe in the right to choose abortion care as it is essential to ensuring that all childbearing individuals can decide for themselves if, when, and how to form their families.
 While we’re hard at work advancing reproductive rights in Maryland, anti-choice advocates have been hard at work on the federal level fighting this progress.
 Recently, the American Association of Pro-Life Obstetricians and Gynecologists (AAPLOG) and the American College of Pediatricians have filed a Citizen Petition with the FDA with the goal of restricting the use and dispensing of Mifeprex (mifepristone) and misoprostol.

-These drugs are essential components of medical abortion care, and these organizations aim to reinstate regimen and prescriber requirements from 2000.
+These drugs are essential components of medication abortion care, and these organizations aim to reinstate regimen and prescriber requirements from 2000.
 Not only are these organizations looking to roll-back the current regulations on the dispensing of mifepristone, but the petition would also implement the following:

 - Limiting Mifeprex use to 49 days instead of 70 days gestation

 - Requiring that only a physician is authorized to provide Mifeprex, not other advanced medical care provider (i.e. nurse practitioner, clinician, etc).

 - Using a sonogram prior to Mifeprex dispensation to rule out ectopic pregnancy